-Meili led the all-women Cornhuskers to a No. 2 national ranking in the 2004-05 season.
-The team finished fifth at the NCAA championships in 2007.
-She has coached 21 All-Americans, an NCAA individual champion and placed seven women on the U.S. Development team.
-In addition, Meili led Nebraska to a pair of Great American Rifle Conference championships, while earning coach of the year honors in 2006.
+While at Nebraska, Meili led the all-women Cornhuskers to a No. 2 national ranking in the 2004-05 season.
+The team finished fifth at the NCAA Championships in 2007.
+While at Nebraska, she coached 21 All-Americans, an NCAA individual champion and placed seven women on the U.S. Development team.
+In addition, Meili led Nebraska to a pair of Great American Rifle Conference Championships, while earning coach of the year honors in 2006.

 As a shooting competitor, Meili shot for the U.S. Shooting team for 10 years.
 In that time, Meili participated in two Olympic Games, two Pan American games and a World Championship.
 During her career, she produced three world records, three Olympic records, a world team championship and the Olympic Gold medal in Barcelona in 1992, becoming the first American woman to ever win gold in smallbore.